Priyansh2/ire_final_project/README.md

 ### 2. Predicting (Text Generation)

-Set the various parameter values required for text generation in ```predict.sh```.Predicted text will be displayed in console along with the seed text (if provided)
+Set the various parameter values required for text generation in ```predict.sh```.Predicted text will be displayed in console along with the seed text (if provided).

 1. N-Gram Model
 ```